 The quiet firefly glows with light, unlike the noisy cicada.

 Both statements have the same meaning: make a quiet effort, don’t be conspicuous or noisy.
 He encouraged us to do the important, fundamental work, even if other people don’t realize its value.
 Then, he said, our effort will not be for our self, but for our descendants.
 Our practice teaches us not to worry about being noticed or praised.
-When we bring our spiritual practice into our daily life, we discover satisfaction in making an invisible, not noticed effort.
+When we bring our spiritual practice into our daily life, we discover satisfaction in making an invisible, unnoticed effort.
 There we have the authentic life.

 In the same talk, Suzuki - roshi said: